Quick facts

 - When watering newly planted trees, apply 1-1.5 gallons per inch of stem caliper at each watering (see table).

-- When watering newly planted shrubs, apply a volume of water that is 1/4 - 1/3 of the volume of the container that the shrub was purchased in.
+- When watering newly planted shrubs, apply a volume of water that is one-quarter to one-third of the volume of the container that the shrub was purchased in.

-- As roots grow and spread, irrigation volume will need to be increased.
+- As roots grow and spread, water volume will need to be increased.

 Where to water

-- Apply water directly over the root ball.
+- Apply water directly over the root zone.

 - Be sure to keep the backfill soil in the planting hole moist.
 This encourages the roots to expand beyond the root ball into the backfill soil.

-- Tree roots grow approximately 18 inches per year in Minnesota, so expand the area being watered over time.
+- Tree roots grow approximately 18 inches per year in Minnesota, so expand the watering area accordingly.

-- Create a water reservoir by making a circular mound of earth 3 to 4 inches high around the plant at the edge of the root ball.
+- Create a water reservoir by making a circular mound of soil 3 to 4 inches high around the plant at the edge of the root zone.

-- Use a slow trickle of water to fill the reservoir to allow water to slowly infiltrate into and around the root ball.
+- Use a slow trickle of water to fill the reservoir to allow water to slowly infiltrate into and around the root zone.

-Treegator® bags hold 14-15 gallons of water and release a slow trickle of water over 5-9 hours.
+- Consider using a Treegator® bag, which holds 14-15 gallons of water and releases a slow trickle of water over 5-9 hours.

 Mulching trees and shrubs maximizes water uptake

-When trees and shrubs are planted into turf, competition for nutrients, water, and space occurs below ground between turf roots and woody plant roots.
-Turf wins because its dense fibrous root system prevents woody plants from producing water- and nutrient-absorbing roots in the top few inches of soil.
-As a result, woody plant establishment and growth is slower in turf areas than in mulched or bare soil areas.
+When trees and shrubs are planted into turf, competition for nutrients, water, and space occurs below ground.
+Turf often outcompetes woody plant roots because its dense, fibrous root system prevents trees and shrubs from producing new roots for water and nutrient uptake in the top few inches of soil.
+As a result, woody plant establishment and growth are slower in areas with turf above the roots than in properly mulched areas.

 To optimize root production, water uptake, and establishment of newly planted trees and shrubs:

-- Eliminate turf and weeds from the base of the plant out to several feet beyond the plant canopy.
+- Eliminate turf and weeds from the base of the plant out to several feet beyond the drip line.

-- Apply a 3-inch layer of organic mulch around newly planted trees and shrubs in a circle that extends several feet beyond the tree or shrub canopy.
+- Apply a 3-inch layer of organic mulch around newly planted trees and shrubs in a circle that extends several feet beyond the tree or shrub drip line.

 Mulching around newly planted trees and shrubs with organic materials (wood chips, pine needles, etc.) has several advantages over bare soil cultivation.